Jhgomez/redes2/Commands.md

 ## Show Commands

-* `show ip route`: this command can run from privileged mode, it shows the current state of the routing table on a router.
+* `show ip route`: shows RIP, EIGRP, OSPF networks.
+This command can run from privileged mode, it shows the current state of the routing table on a router.
 This is prefered when checking routes for example when working with RIP protocol

 * `show ip interface`: it runs in privileged mode.
 It gets a detailed listing of all the IP-related characteristics of an interface, either a router or switch, etc.

+* `sh vtp status`

+* `sh vlan brief`

+* `sh interfaces trunk`

 ## Ethernet Channel - PAGP/LACP
 This two protocols allows us to create ethernet channels easily.
 Ethernet channels are a logical group of physical connections that will be treated as a single logical connection.
 These two protocols are used between switch to switch to group two or more ethernet connections to be treated as a single connection